-"(1) GUIDELINES.-Not later than 180 days after the date of enactment of the Consumer Product Safety Improvement Act of 2008, the Commission shall, by rule, establish guidelines setting forth a uniform class of information to be included in any notice required under an order under subsection (c) or (d) of this section or under section 12.
-Such guidelines shall include any information that the Commission determines would be helpful to consumers in-
+"(1) GUIDELINES.-Not later than 180 days after the date Deadline. of enactment of the Consumer Product Safety Improvement Act of 2008, the Commission shall, by rule, establish guidelines setting forth a uniform class of information to be included in any notice required under an order under subsection (c) or (d) of this section or under section 12.
+Such guidelines shall include any information that the Commission determines would be helpful to consumers into such an order;